hohonu/padhana-docs/content/en/docs/stores.md

 ## Store Setup

-Write some stuff about how to set up a store.
+This will contain information on how to set up a document store with examples.
-Provide an example.